akirakianna/project-2/README.md

 - From a past solo project, I was able to figure out how to write the functionality so you can 'hide' the similar artists card on a second click.
 [See above]
 - Teamwork
- - this was my first paired project and it was a great experience.
+ - This was my first paired project and it was a great experience.
 We were able to easily combine our ideas and plan out how we wanted to go about our build.
 We spent the initial stages of the project pair programming (using the driver navigator relationship) to get the intial setup / MVP outline coded, before moving on to working on separate areas.
 - Styling
  - As we were working within the same SCSS file, we had to have excellent communication to avoid conflicts.
-We had a lot of fun with the colour scheme and making our application's UI visually appealing. -
+We had a lot of fun with the colour scheme and making our application's UI visually appealing.

 ## Bugs
 - Animation bugs, the fade in scroll animation on feature pages shudders at points.